 So even after having gotten this clarification, you probably have some questions – if not more than you started out with.
 And as you no doubt have guessed …

 If this seems like this technical definition of personal data could have profound, unforeseen impacts on your ability to reach compliance with your IT operations – it could.
 And it's only one of many very specific terms being defined by the GDPR to determine compliance.
-The penalties for non-compliance after the regulatory enforcement date, May 25, 2018, are hefty (if not potentially debilitating) at up to €20 million or 4 percent of global annual turnover.
+The penalties for non-compliance are hefty (if not potentially debilitating) at up to €20 million or 4 percent of global annual turnover.

 But you don't need to worry – if you're active in taking the right steps.
-Perhaps the most important of those steps is learning as much as you can about how GDPR will impact you, and what exactly you will be expected to do to comply.
+Perhaps the most important of those steps is learning as much as you can about how GDPR will impact you, and what exactly you're expected to do to comply.

 And while internet research can give you a good start, there's really no better way to learn about such complex and intricate matters than directly from the experts.